Nikolaj Szeps-Znaider

-Nikolaj Szeps-Znaider (born 5 July 1975) is a Danish violinist and conductor.
+Nikolaj Szeps-Znaider (Note: Szeps-Znaider has also used the name 'Nikolaj Znaider' professionally in the past.) (born 5 July 1975) is a Danish violinist and conductor.

 Biography

 Szeps-Znaider was born in Copenhagen, Denmark to Polish-Jewish parents.
 His father had originally emigrated from Poland to Israel, and his mother's family had settled in Denmark before World War II.
 His teachers have included Milan Vitek and Boris Kuschnir.

 In June 1992, Szeps-Znaider won the first prize of the 4th International Carl Nielsen International Music Competition.
 In 1995, he was awarded 3rd prize at International Jean Sibelius Violin Competition.
 In 1997, he became a 1st prize winner of the Queen Elisabeth Music Competition in Brussels.
 He continued his violin studies with Dorothy DeLay at the Juilliard School of Music.

 In his conducting career, Szeps-Znaider counted Sir Colin Davis among his mentors.
 Szeps-Znaider has held principal guest conductor posts with the Swedish Chamber Orchestra and the Mariinsky Theatre Orchestra.
 In December 2017, Szeps-Znaider first guest-conducted the Orchestre national de Lyon.
 In December 2018, the orchestra announced the appointment of Szeps-Znaider as its next music director, effective September 2020, with an initial contract of 4 seasons, which has been extended through 2027.

-He regularly conducts the Chicago Symphony Orchestra, New York Philharmonic, Philadelphia Symphony Orchestra, St. Louis Symphony Orchestra, Detroit Symphony Orchestra, Stockholm Philharmonic, Oslo Philharmonic, Helsinki Philharmonic, Hr-Sinfonieorchester Frankfurt, Vienna Symphony Orchestra, Cleveland Orchestra and Los Angeles Philharmonic, as well as also frequently appearing as soloist with all the major orchestras.
+He regularly conducts the Chicago Symphony Orchestra, New York Philharmonic, Philadelphia Symphony Orchestra, St. Louis Symphony Orchestra, Detroit Symphony Orchestra, Stockholm Philharmonic, Oslo Philharmonic, Helsinki Philharmonic, Hr-Sinfonieorchester Frankfurt, Vienna Symphony Orchestra, Cleveland Orchestra, and Los Angeles Philharmonic, as well as also frequently appearing as soloist with major orchestras.